hyriver/pygeohydro/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up Hydrodata for local development.
+Here's how to set up pynhd for local development.

-1. Fork the Hydrodata repo through the GitHub website.
+1. Fork the pynhd repo through the GitHub website.
-2. Clone your fork locally and add the main Hydrodata as the upstream remote:
+2. Clone your fork locally and add the main pynhd as the upstream remote:

 .. code-block:: console

-    $ git clone git@github.com:your_name_here/hydrodata.git
+    $ git clone git@github.com:your_name_here/pynhd.git
-    $ git remote add upstream git@github.com:cheginit/hydrodata.git
+    $ git remote add upstream git@github.com:cheginit/pynhd.git

 3. Install your local copy into a virtualenv.
 Assuming you have Conda installed, this is how you can set up your fork for local development:

 .. code-block:: console

-    $ cd hydrodata/
+    $ cd pynhd/
     $ conda env create -f ci/requirements/environment.yml
-    $ conda activate hydrodata-dev
+    $ conda activate pynhd-dev
     $ python -m pip install . --no-deps

 4. Check out the ``develop`` branch and create a branch for local development: